WhiteLicorice/Material-Cashier/README.md

 # brm_cashier

-A mobile cashier application built with Flutter and Material Design.
+A mobile cashier application built with Flutter and a minimalist-first approach.

 ## Getting Started